Why are dividends the best form of payment for contractors?

 Simon Sweetman-Tax Consultant

-That is perfectly normal and acceptable for now, but the Treasury did threaten to put a stop to this practice in the last Budget with proposals about what it called 'income shifting.'
-Don't worry: this proposal didn't go through and for legal purposes, there is no such thing as income shifting.
+Income shifting is a perfectly normal tax strategy and acceptable for now, but the Treasury did threaten to put a stop to this practice in the past.
+However, this proposal didn't go through.
 The proposals elicited an outcry from the entire tax and business community because they were unworkable.
-A consultation period is now under way on income shifting, but many believe the idea will disappear.
-We all hope so.
+A consultation period took place on income shifting, but to date the topic has pretty much disappeared.

 © 2015 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.